Azzimmka/messenger/README.md

-This is the real time application:
+This is a real-time messenger:
 DOMEN: https://messenger-by-azim.onrender.com